bw1129/PIDtoolbox/README.md

 # How to use

-For a detailed guide on running and using PIDtoolbox, please visit the <a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">PIDtoolbox Wiki page</a>.
+For a detailed guide to PIDtoolbox, please visit the <a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">PIDtoolbox Wiki page</a>.

 For a quick user guide, follow the steps below: